open-feature/spec/specification/sections/03-evaluation-context.md

 > The API **MUST** have a method for supplying `evaluation context`.

-API (global) `evaluation context` can be used to supply data to flag evaluation, such as (but not limited to) user name, email, or shopping cart items.
+API (global) `evaluation context` can be used to supply data to flag evaluation, such as (but not limited to) user name, email, or user organization membership changes.

 ##### Conditional Requirement 3.2.2.2